mb0/show/README.md

 I want to upload recordings to soundcloud and youtube, therefor songs must either be in the public domain, have a creative commons cc-by or cc-by-sa license, or I must collect the explicit confirmation of all relevant rights holders.

+[The recording diary](./REC.md) logs the order and songs that were recorded with some notes.

+I decided to upload videos to [my youtube channel](https://www.youtube.com/@mbnull) and see what happens.
+I want to at least try the default way using youtube detection and fair-use disputes.

 ### Public domain